 - FAQ page etc.

 Also, review competitors’ guide pages to get a rough idea of their word count to understand how much detail you need to go into for similar topics.
-There is no direct correlation between length of word count to ranking.
+There is no direct correlation between the length of word count to ranking.
 You just need to produce a guide with better unique, relevant content to rank better than your competition.
 Exploit gaps that competitors didn’t cover in their content.

 Optimise Guide for EAT